tienan-git/worksample/2_fleshed_out_headline.md

 ## After reading this guide, you will know

 ```
-- What is web application framework
+- What web application frameworks are and Why we use them.

-- What is Ruby on Rails
+- What Ruby on Rails is.

-- Other famous web application frameworks
+- Other famous web application frameworks.
 ```